-As a business owner, deciding which accounting software to use for your business can be a bit overwhelming.
+As a business owner, deciding which small business accounting software to use for your business can be overwhelming.
 There are a number of good products on the market, including Quicken and QuickBooks.
-In this article, we compare pricing and features of Quicken vs. QuickBooks so that you can decide which is best for you.
+In this article, we compare pricing and features of Quicken vs QuickBooks so that you can decide which is best for you.

 When to Use QuickBooks